1-Step vs 2-Step Prop Firm Evaluations: Which Should You Pick?

-Both formats lead to the same funded account — but the path, cost, and rule set are very different.
-Here's how to pick the right one in 90 seconds.
+Both formats lead to the same funded account, but the path, cost, and rule set are very different.
+This guide shows you how to pick the right one, and why the cheaper option is not always the smart one.

 The headline difference